- The Seven Best Beard Washes of 2019

-For this reason, it’s important to choose a shampoo and conditioner that is free of hormone suppressing chemicals like parabens, sulfates, and phthlates and hormone suppressing compounds like mint, vegetable and seed oils, saw palmetto, etc
+For this reason, it’s important to choose a shampoo and conditioner that is free of hormone-suppressing chemicals like parabens, sulfates, and phthalates and hormone suppressing compounds like mint, vegetable, and seed oils, saw palmetto, etc.

-(you generally find the above in anti hair-loss shampoos, but for the love of god don’t put those on your beard, they have the opposite effect on hormonal hair as they are usually chock-full of DHT blockers)
+(you generally find the above in anti-hair-loss shampoos, but for the love of god don’t put those on your beard, they have the opposite effect on hormonal hair as they are usually chock-full of DHT blockers)

 So what you need to look for in a quality beard wash are the following:

-- Chemical and endocrine disruptor free: no parabens, phthlates, sulfates, etc.
+- Chemical and endocrine disruptor free: no parabens, phthalates, sulfates, etc.

 - Free of polyunsaturated fatty-acids: these suppress DHT and testosterone.